alshival/gpt-discord-bot/README.md

 # gpt-discord-bot
 Discord Bot by Alshival's Data Service.
 Visit [Alshival.com](Alshival.com).
+It is a very basic bot that you can expand on.
+It currently uses davinci-002, which is cheaper to use than the newer models, hence a great choice for a discord server with many users.
+But you can easily swap out the model in the code.

 <img src="https://github.com/alshival/gpt-discord-bot/blob/main/Screenshot%202023-05-05%204.16.58%20AM.png?raw=true">